HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/servers/show-hpovutilization.md

 _**HPOneView.ServerHardware [System.Management.Automation.PSCustomObject]**_

-A server hardware resource from [`Get-HPOVServer`](get-hpovserver.md).
+A server hardware resource from Get-HPOVServer.

 _**HPOneView.ServerProfile [System.Management.Automation.PSCustomObject]**_

-A server profile from [`Get-HPOVServerProfile`](get-hpovserverprofile.md) that is assigned to a physical server resource.
+A server profile from Get-HPOVServerProfile that is assigned to a physical server resource.
 If the profile is not assigned to a server hardware resource, it is skipped.

 _**HPOneView.Enclosure [System.Management.Automation.PSCustomObject]**_

-An enclosure resource from [`Get-HPOVEnclosure`](get-hpovenclosure.md).
+An enclosure resource from Get-HPOVEnclosure.

 ## Return Values